habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 However, this makes it more difficult for users to "pin" to a certain version of software if they know they are not going to be upgrading to the next major version in the near future.

-The other alternative is to avoid sourcing another plan from the generic plan by tracking the latest stable version in both the generic plan (i.e. core/node) and the version specific plan (i.e. core/node9).
+The other alternative is to avoid sourcing another plan by tracking the latest stable version in both the generic plan (i.e. core/node) and the version specific plan (i.e. core/node9).
 This, however, introduces duplication, and the high possiblility of one being updated and the other not.
 Directly sourcing the version specific plan from the generic plan prevents this.

 # Unresolved questions